 Perception and attitude towards cholera and vaccines

 Approximately 75% of the respondents mentioned that they heard about cholera infection and about 80% of the respondents believed that cholera was very serious especially for the under five children compared to other age groups.
 However, half of the respondents (52%) were not sure about the risk of cholera in their community.
 About 29% of the respondents reported that at least one of the household members had suffered from cholera previously and 1% reported a household member died due to cholera infection.
 Another 26% of the respondents knew someone other than a household member who had suffered from cholera and 12% of the total respondents knew someone outside their household who died due to cholera disease.
-All most all of the respondents (90%) had taken any type of vaccines in the past.
+Almost all of the respondents (90%) had taken at least one vaccine in the past.

 (Table 2 will be inserted here)